Runarok/Design-and-implementation-of-Antenna/1st draft/Readme.md

+> **Note**: It is highly recommended to use the [Final Version](https://github.com/Runarok/Design-and-implementation-of-Antenna/tree/main/Final%20Version) of the project, as it contains the most up-to-date and optimized files for phase noise analysis and antenna design.
+The version you're currently viewing may be outdated or not as refined.

 # Parameters.m Explanation

 The `Parameters.m` script is used for initializing and configuring the parameters of a Phase-Locked Loop (PLL) system.
 Below is a breakdown of its key components: